PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Introduction

-Although existing ViT variants have shown great results in practice, patch embedding based approaches may not be the best way of learning visual tokens due to the underlying predefined subsampling of the image lattice.
-Additionally, patch-to-patch embedding does not account for the spatial redundancy due to the compositional nature of images and reusable parts in images~\cite{Geman_CompositionSystems}.
+To address the quadratic complexity, there have been two main variants developed with great success: One is to exploit the vanilla Transformer model locally using a predefined window size (e.g., $7\times 7$) such as the SWin-Transformer~\cite{liu2021swin} and the nested variant of ViT~\cite{zhang2021aggregating}.
+The other is to exploit another patch embedding at a coarser level (i.e., nested patch embedding) to reduce the sequence length (i.e., spatial reduction) before computing the keys and values (while keeping the query length unchanged)~\cite{wang2021pvtv2,wang2021pyramid,wu2021p2t}, as illustrated in Fig.~\ref{fig:paca_viz} (left-bottom) and Fig.~\ref{fig:mhsa_viz} (a).
+Most of these variants follow the patch-to-patch attention setup used in the vanilla isotropic ViT models~\cite{dosovitskiy2020image}.
+Although existing ViT variants have shown great results, patch embedding based approaches may not be the best way of learning visual tokens due to the underlying predefined subsampling of the image lattice.
+Additionally, patch-to-patch attention does not account for the spatial redundancy found in images due to their compositional nature and reusable parts ~\cite{Geman_CompositionSystems}.
 Thus, it is worth exploring alternative methods towards learning more semantically meaningful visual tokens.
-A question arises naturally: \textit{Can we rethink the patch-to-patch attention mechanism in vision tasks to hit three birds (reducing complexity, facilitating better visual tokenizer and enabling simple forward explainability) with one stone?}
+A question arises naturally: \textit{Can we rethink the patch-to-patch attention mechanism in vision tasks to hit three ``birds" (reducing complexity, facilitating better visual tokenizer and enabling simple forward explainability) with one stone?}

-As shown in Fig.~\ref{fig:PCAPVT}, this paper proposes to learn \textbf{Patch-to-Cluster Attention (PaCa)} under the stage-wise pyramidical architecture of assembling Vision Transformer~\cite{wang2021pyramid,wang2021pvtv2}.
-The proposed PaCa module is a straightforward way to address the aforementioned challenge: Given an input sequence $X_{N,C}$, a light-weight clustering module finds meaningful clusters by computing $\mathcal{C}_{N, M}$ (Eqn.~\ref{eq:clustering}) with a predefined small number of clusters $M$ (e.g., $M=49$).
-Then, $M$ latent tokens, $Z_{M,C}$ are formed via simple matrix multiplication between the clustering assignment $\mathcal{C}^T_{N, M}$ (transposed) and $X_{N, C}$.
-In inference, we can directly visualize the clusters $\mathcal{C}_{N,M}$ as heatmaps to reveal what has been captured by the trained models (Fig.~\ref{fig:PCAVis}).
-The proposed PaCa module provides a way of jointly learning clustering-for-attention and attention-for-clustering in ViT models.